uofu-emb/rtos/labs/2.mocking/README.md

 #undef TOGGLE_PIN(pin)
 #define TOGGLE_PIN(pin) my_toggle(pin)
 ```
 This isn't a good idea to do in normal practice - who knows what mayhem you could cause.
-But in a test, it's a technique you have available manipulate the behavior.
+But in a test, it's a technique you have available to manipulate the behavior.

 ### Beware tight coupling
 Rebinding and mocking is often most useful when you have high visibility and accessibility into code.
 The danger is making your tests too coupled to the internal implementation of the code you are testing.
 Unit testing in general treats the unit under test as a black box.
 Mocking introduces a dependency of your test to the internals of the tested code.